WillStevens/scrollreading/README.md

 # scrollreading
-Code and experiments related to reading the Herculanium Papyri
+Code and experiments related to reading the Herculanium Papyri.

+The aim of this project is to put together a fast autosegmentation and ink-detection pipeline.
+Work is currently focussed on the autosegmantation stages.

+Autosegmentation is performed one cubic 512x512x512 volume at a time by using algorithms derived from flood-fill.
+One algorithm (called FAFF - flatness affinity flood-fill) tries to fill only flattish areas, in the hope that busy areas where surfaces meet each other are not filled.
+Another algorithm (called DAFF - damage avoiding flood-fill) tries to detect and plug areas that cause intersection.
+Both algorithms are currently being evaluated and investigated to understand their behaviour and to optimize them.

+Once surface patches have been identified, they are rendered immediately using a simple projection to a 2D plane for visual inspection, and are stitched together within each cubic volume.
+Once cubic volume surfaces patches have been stitched together, surfaces from neighbouring volumes are stitched together and rendered.

+The main problems encountered so far are:

+- Surfaces in areas where sroll layers are close together are not identified.
+- Neither algorithm guarantees that a single surface is all from the same layer.
+- When stitching surfaces together, rules need to be implemented prevent re-introduction of intersection.

+The general approach towards development is to put together a working pipeline, then refine the pipeline stages.
+The philsophy behind this work and it's relationship to other work is one of solution-space exploration - there are a large range of potential methods that can be used for rapidly reading the Herculanium Papyri, and exploring new and alternative avenues is beneficial for all who are working on this.
+Personally, it is enjoyable and informative to begin a new piece of work by striking out from scratch, at the same time as learning about the progress already made by others.

+The main files in this repository are:

-report.pdf - a report describing this work
+- report.pdf - a report describing this work

-*.png - some of the images that appear in report.pdf
+- *.png - some of the images that appear in report.pdf

-scrollprocess.py - simple user interface for viewing x,y-plane slices, quickly moving up and down in the z-plane, and invoking processing operations
+- scrollprocess.py - simple tkinter user interface for viewing x,y-plane slices, quickly moving up and down in the z-plane, and invoking processing operations

-scrollprocess.c - contains processing functions used by scrollprocess.py.
-Compiles to a DLL, loaded by scrollprocess.py
+- scrollprocess.c - contains processing functions used by scrollprocess.py.
+Compiles to a DLL, loaded by scrollprocess.py.
+Implements FAFF described in report.pdf

-holefiller.c - implementation of DAFF described in report.pdf
+- holefiller.c - implementation of DAFF described in report.pdf

-neighbours.py - stitches together neighbouring-volume surfaces
+- neighbours.py - stitches together neighbouring-volume surfaces

-neighbours_in_vol.py - stitches together in-volume surface patches
+- neighbours_in_vol.py - stitches together in-volume surface patches

-fill3d.cpp - Experimental Hashlife 3D fill.
-Not used by anything else in this project.
+- fill3d.cpp - Experimental Hashlife 3D flood fill.
+Not currently used in the pipeline because it didn't outperform conventional breadth-first flood-fill, but may be useful later.